 Then in autumn, just 18 days before his death, Basho wrote in a letter to Doho and Ensui, his two close friends in Iga:

 Here Basho tells his two old friends, “when I was in town, you still had not ‘gotten’ Lightness, but the verses you sent show me that now you have.”
 Basho’s great wish is for Lightness to appear on this Earth.
-We can try to fulfill his wish, so his joy does not diminish.
+We can try to fulfill his wish, so even 300 years after his death, his joy does not diminish.